 For history buffs, don’t miss a tour of the Santa Maria de Montserrat, a Benedictine monastery and retreat for 11th-century monks.
 Feel swept away by the clouds as you look out over the Catalonian countryside.

 Cruise ships dock in Piraeus, and from there it’s a short metro or bus ride to the city center of Athens.
 See Greece’s most enduring sights, like the Parthenon, the Acropolis, and Hadrian’s Arch, where famous philosophers like Socrates and Plato once stood.
 Admire the huge remnants of the Temple of Zeus, or marvel at Bronze Age artifacts and ancient archaeological finds at the Acropolis Museum.

 Embark on a scenic drive along the Attica Peninsula to the sacred Temple of Poseidon.
 Sitting atop the menacing cliff at Cape Sounion, its sweeping views of the Greek Islands and age-old marble columns will render you speechless.

 Glide across the scenic Corinth Canal on an afternoon cruise.
-Only four miles long, the Corinth Canal is flanked on both sides by towering limestone cliffs.
+Only four miles long, the Corinth Canal is flanked on both sides by towering limestone cliffs, making it one of the most unique places to visit in Europe.
 Once built, ships could pass freely to and from the Aegean Sea into Corinth, opening up Grecian trade like never before.